CryptoverseCC/robohash-token/README.md

 In the previous post we have discussed variety of usages for social layer build on top of erc721 tokens, as well as how such platform might work.
 Today we present a short tutorial which shows how to build a social platform for an existing erc721 token.
-To make this guide comperhensive the first part of this arcticle describes how to build your own erc721 token.
+To make this guide comprehensive the first part of this article describes how to build your own erc721 token.
 Next we will try to figure out how to add unique avatars to our token.
 If you know how to do that or you plan to add a social layer to token which already exists you can skip that part.